Modeling the Terrain

 Introduction to the Site Layer and Terrain

 The Site layer accompanies the Ground Floor layer.
 They both have the same elevation level, and both must be present in any project, but they have different purposes.

 The Ground Floor is intended to keep the parts of the building located on the ground level.
 This can be the ground floor itself, terrace and so on.

 The Site is used for standalone structures, such as a garden pavilion, pool, fence or for outdoor plants.
 The Site layer is also used to model the terrain.

 The functionality described in this section is only available in the Pro edition.

 The Site Layer in the Inspector

-In order to preview the Site in the 2D Plan view, the Site should be activated by clicking on its thumbnail in the Building Properties tab of the Inspector.
+In order to preview the Site in the 2D Plan view, the Site should be activated by tapping on its thumbnail in the Building Properties tab of the Inspector.